We can give you the confidence you need about your vehicles condition.

 1. Safety and peace of mind

 Driving an unroadworthy vehicle is dangerous.
 If you want to make sure your car is safe for you and your family, then get a safety inspection done by a qualified mechanic.
-At Repco Authorised Service we care about your safety and offer a free 65 point safety check upon request with every full car service, this report tells you in writing if your car is safe to drive and any work that may be needed to maintain that safety, giving you peace of mind.
+At Repco Authorised Service we care about your safety and offer a free 65 point Vehicle Inspection Report upon request with every full car service, this report tells you in writing if your car is safe to drive and any work that may be needed to maintain that safety, giving you peace of mind.

 2. Inspection before buying or selling a car - pre-purchase inspections